lauyikfung/multiomics/README.md

 Thanks to Prof. Yuan, Prof. Hu, Li Biao, Zhao Yizi for advising.

-Thanks to Prof. Sheng Wang for helping.
+Thanks to Prof. Sheng Wang for help.